A look back at Unabomber, other serial bombers

 Two people were killed over the course of 18 days, during which there were five explosions.
 The suspect, a 24-year-old white male, blew himself up in a car as a SWAT team moved in early on the morning of March 21.

-The suspect has not been identified, and no motive has been determined.
+The suspect was Mark Anthony Conditt of Pflugerville, Texas, the Associated Press reported.
+No motive has been determined.

 Unabomber